 It has been observed that the trees like Pilkhan, Chukrasia and Bahera which grows upto 40 feet height have been planted under electric lines which are hardly 15 feet above ground level.
 These trees then require constant headback and heavy pruning and thereby giving non-aesthetic view to the road sides.
-The species like Putranjiva roxburghii, Millettia, Moulsari (Mimusops elengi), Lagerstroemia species, Cassia javanica, Cassia nodosa, Barringtonia etc. may be planted under the electric lines running parallel to roads or in parks and green belts.
+The species like Putranjiva roxburghii, Millettia, Moulsari (Mimusops elengi), Lagerstroemia species, Cassia javanica, Cassia nodosa, Barringtonia, medicinal herbal shrubs etc. may be planted under the electric lines running parallel to roads or in parks and green belts.
 These species may be given beautiful shapes by light pruning only.
-Moreover, the species like Putranjiva, Moulsari and Lagerstroemia are having good and beautiful foliage and good capacity to absorb the air pollutants including dust.